United Indian Health Services

 United Indian Health Services - Arcata, CA

-United Indian Health Services is a substance and mental health treatment facility located at 1600 Weeot Way in the 95521 zip code in Arcata, CA. It is operated by the Tribal government.
-United Indian Health Services provides relapse prevention from naltrexone, prescribes suboxone and buprenorphine maintenance.
-Some of the treatment approaches used by United Indian Health Services include motivational interviewing, brief intervention and 12-step rehab.
-United Indian Health Services provides regular outpatient treatment, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
+United Indian Health Services is a dual diagnosis rehab center located at 1600 Weeot Way in the 95521 zip code in Arcata, CA. It is operated by the Tribal government.
+United Indian Health Services provides relapse prevention from naltrexone, buprenorphine maintenance and administers naltrexone.
+Some of the treatment approaches used by United Indian Health Services include relapse prevention, brief intervention and CBT.
+United Indian Health Services provides outpatient rehabilitation, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.

 Call (888) 303-2026 to get 24/7 help with treatment.